m-gopinath03/Real-Time-Epilepsy-Detection-System/README.md

   pip install -r requirements.txt

 ## Usage

+### Data Pipeline
-Data Pipeline: Run the data_pipeline.py script to preprocess video data, extract relevant features, balance the dataset, and prepare it for model training.
+Run the `data_pipeline.py` script to preprocess video data, extract relevant features, balance the dataset, and prepare it for model training.

+bash
 python data_pipeline.py

+### Model Development
-Model Development: Train and tune the deep learning model using the model_development.ipynb notebook.
-This notebook utilizes Keras Tuner to perform hyperparameter optimization and selects the best model for deployment.
+Train and tune the deep learning model using the `model_development.ipynb` notebook.
+This notebook utilizes Keras Tuner for hyperparameter optimization and selects the best model for deployment.

+### Model Deployment
-Model Deployment: Deploy the trained model using the tkinter_deployment.ipynb notebook.
-This notebook contains the GUI application for real-time monitoring and classification of activities.
+Deploy the trained model using the `tkinter_deployment.ipynb` notebook.
+This notebook includes the GUI application for real-time monitoring and classification of activities.

 ## Project Structure
 The project structure is organized as follows: